Gordon Laurie on Special Care Dentistry

 G: Dental phobics wasn’t a main part of my job but something that just happened.
 My responsibility was special care: people with learning disabilities, complex medical problems, mobility issues, housebound people who couldn’t get to a dentist.

 N: Can you tell me what exactly dentistry for special needs is?
-What are special needs?
+What are special needs patients?

 G: Anyone with a medical or psychiatric or physical problem that would stop them from going to a normal dentist.